Lanr3waju/dakiybuilds/README.md

 Contributions, issues and feature requests are welcome!

-Please reach out to me via LinkedIn [@Abass Olanrewaju](https://www.linkedin.com/in/lanr3waju/) to discuss contributions you'd like to make to the project.
+Please reach out to me via LinkedIn [@Abass Olanrewaju](https://www.linkedin.com/in/lanr3waju/) to discuss contributions you'd like to make to the project, or if you'd like to join me on this journey.

 ## Show your support